Homogenization of peristaltic flows in piezoelectric porous media: Introduction

 \section{Introduction}

-The peristaltic flow is induced by deforming wall of a channel.
+The peristaltic flow is induced by deforming walls of a channel.
 The study of this phenomenon is of a great importance in physiology and biomechanics \cite{Maiti-Mirsa2011,Carew-Pedley1997,Pozrikidis1987,Fung1968}, however, as a driving mechanism of fluid transport, it presents an important and challenging issue in the design of smart ``bio-inspired'' materials.
 We consider locally periodic porous structures saturated by a Newtonian fluid controllable by locally distributed piezoelectric segments which can induce peristaltic deformation wave of the microchannels, in contrast with biological tissues where other physiological mechanisms, namely muscular contraction provide the desired actuation.

-The intention of the paper is to contribute to newly emerging and perspective area of controllable and adaptive structures equipped with embedded actuators and sensors connected to electric circuits, which provide a higher level of multi-functionality such as the capability to harvest energy or to suppress undesired vibrations.
+The intention of the paper is to contribute \revE{to the mathematical modelling and computational methods for newly emerging and perspective area of controllable and adaptive structures.
+Since this is a broad and challenging research area, we focus on periodic structures} equipped with embedded actuators and sensors connected to electric circuits, which provide a higher level of multi-functionality such as the capability to harvest energy or to suppress undesired vibrations.
 The controllable metamaterials bring many challenging problems for the field of continuum mechanics and multiscale modelling.
 Besides the passive nonlinear mechanical behaviour (geometric nonlinearity due to large deformations, or displacements, or material nonlinearity due to multiphysics coupling), the nonlinearity emerges also due to the electric circuit control.
-Moreover, by the consequence, such metamaterials can exhibit nonlocal properties which, in a sense, break the axiom of neighbourhood.
+Moreover, by the consequence, such metamaterials can exhibit non-local properties which, in a sense, break the axiom of neighbourhood.
 Controlling and tuning of nonlinearities arising from the fluid-structure interaction coupled in space and time, being connected with a ``smart'' on-line/real-time control system provides wide range of applicability in the design of robotic structures and adaptive shape morphing applications.